Skelmis/Alaric/docs/modules/encryption/base.rst

 A:
 Cursor's have first class support for encrypted fields.

+Q: Why are only the field values encrypted?
+A:
+Because this is driver support, not built in.

+If you want to hide keys, consider nesting your data behind a single key which is encrypted.
+It's not a great idea, but it'd work.

 Q: I encrypted my data using a generated key and lost it.
 Help!
 A:
 Your data is gone if you lose your key.